Use this calendar to follow the changing phases of the Moon.

 - The Moon is 384,400 kilometres from Earth on average.
 Light travels at (almost) 300,000 kilometres per second .
 Light takes 1.1 seconds to travel from the Moon to your eye.
 You always see the Moon as it was 1.1 seconds ago.

 - The force of gravitational attraction on the Moon is only 17% of that on Earth.
-So while your mass (measured in Newtons) would be the same on the Moon, if you stood on a set of scales your weight (measured in kilograms) would be much less.
+So while your mass (measured in kilograms) would be the same on the Moon, if you stood on a set of scales your weight (measured in Newtons) would be much less.

 - We know the Moon raises tides in the oceans of Earth.
 But did you know the surface of the Earth also moves by up to 400 millimetres per day?